Welcome to the Archival research guide. This guide will:

 Video length: 1 min.
 37 sec

-Items in archives are not necessarily 'old' but are unlikely to be used regularly.
-Ultimately, archives can have material that is in print, analog or digital form.
+Items in archives are not necessarily 'old' but are often unique and unlikely to be used regularly.
+Ultimately, archives can hold all sorts of material - print, analogue or digital.

 Watch the short video below to learn more about primary sources: